On Windows 8 and 10, Windows finally offers a built-in way to mount ISO disc image files. If you’re using Windows 7, you’ll need a third-party tool.

 Mounting an ISO Image in Windows 8, 8.1 or 10

-- Double-click it to mount it (if you don’t have ISOs associated with another program on your system)
+- Double-click an ISO file to mount it.
+This won’t work if you have ISO files associated with another program on your system.

-- Select the file and and click the “Mount” button in the ribbon.
+- Select the file in File Explorer and and click the “Mount” button under the “Disk Image Tools” tab on the ribbon.

 Mounting an ISO Image in Windows 7 or Vista

 On older versions of Windows, you’ll need a third-party application to mount ISO image files.
 We like WinCDEmu, a simple and open-source disc mounting program.
 It supports ISO files and other disc image formats.

 WinCDEmu is even useful on Windows 8 and 10, where it will allow you to mount the BIN/CUE, NRG, MDS/MDF, CCD, and IMG image files that Windows still doesn’t offer built-in support for.

 Install WinCDEmu and give it permission to install the hardware driver it requires.
 After you do, just double-click a disc image file to mount it.
 You can also right-click a disc image file and click “Select drive letter & mount” in the context menu.